 Checking on the Progress of Your Application

 When you return to the INM Office with the proof (from the bank) that you have paid the fee, the Office will then issue you a password (Contraseña).
-Together with your Application ID (Pieza), this password will allow you to enter this website so you may check on the progress of your application.
+Together with your Application ID (Pieza), this password will allow you to check on the progress of your application.

 Obtaining the FM3

-The waiting time varies, but my sister waited just under a month, before she was informed online to return to the INM Office to obtain her FM3 visa.
+The waiting time varies, but typically it is around a month or longer before you are informed online to return to the INM Office to obtain your FM3 visa.